tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 ## III.
 Functional Requirements - *App page*

 1. You must use at least **ONE** web service API (or approved data source) in your completed project

+2. You will provide the user with a Search button and a `<input type="text">` they can type a search term into.
+You will also provide one other type of control - for example a `<select>` (which is a pulldown menu) or a

 2. On the app page, you WILL automatically save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - this will also be true of the other controls on the page (&lt;select> tags, radio buttons, checkboxes etc)